-The master plan introduces two multimodal hubs, which will serve as the main points of arrival to the campus and facilitate the transition to active modes of travel.
-The hubs contain amenities for regional transit, such as bus bays, shelters, pay stations, seating, and maps, and they will also serve the campus shuttle system.
-With these hubs, the master plan creates the opportunity to re-configure the circulation system, consolidate parking, facilitate a "park once" policy, and improve options for multimodal travel.
+The Guidelines introduce two multimodal hubs, which will serve as the main points of arrival to the Campus and transition vistors from their cars and transit to active modes of travel.
+The hubs will contain amenities for regional transit, such as bus bays, shelters, pay stations, seating, and maps, and they will also serve the Campus shuttle system.
+With these hubs, the Guidelines create the opportunity to re-configure the circulation system, consolidate parking, facilitate a "park once" policy, and improve options for multimodal travel.